robots.txt Testing & Validation Tool

 If using a live robots.txt to test, you need to enter full, qualified URLs, including http /

-https.
-If using a custom robots.txt file, you don't need to enter full urls, you can use a url
+each line.
+If using a custom robots.txt file, you don't need to enter full urls, you can use a

 New!
 Get the Chrome Extension